 - 1. That this approval is dependent upon, and limited to, the proposals and plans contained in this application and supporting documents submitted and affirmed by the applicants and that any variation from the plans, proposals and supporting documents is subject to review and approval by the Planning Board, except for minor changes which the Town Planner may approve; - 2.
-Any staff and peer review comments shall be addressed prior to the Board signing the plans; - 3.
-That prior to the commencement of construction, the applicant is responsible for obtaining all required local, state and federal permits; - 4.
-That the applicant shall provide property line information and site information in auto-CAD format to the Town Planner prior to the pre-construction meeting; - 5.
-That the underground electric lines shall be inspected by the Code Enforcement Office prior to backfill; - 6.
-All waivers and variances shall be listed on the plan prior to recording; - 7.
-That the new street names shall be approved by the Town Planner, Police and Fire Chiefs; - 8.
-The map and lot numbers shall be listed in the bottom right corner of all pages of the plan set; - 9.
-Recreational and Middle School Impact fees shall be paid prior to receiving a building permit; - 10.
-All other additional impact or growth permit fees shall be paid prior to receiving a building permit;
+Any staff and peer review comments shall be addressed prior to the Board signing the plans. - 3.
+That prior to the commencement of construction, the applicant is responsible for obtaining all required local, state and federal permits.

-- 11. That the Robie Street Subdivision Homeowners' Association is responsible for maintenance and compliance of the stormwater infrastructure meeting the requirements of the Town of Gorham Stormwater Ordinance, Chapter 2 Post-Construction Stormwater Management; - 12.
-That prior to the commencement of construction, the applicant, applicant's engineer and earthwork contractor shall have a pre-construction meeting with the Town's Engineer, Town Planner, Code Enforcement Officer, Public Works Director and Fire Chief; - 13.
-That all site construction shall be carried out in conformance with the Maine Erosion and Sediment Control Best Management Practices, Maine Department of Environmental Protection, latest edition and in accordance with the erosion and sedimentation control information contained in the application; - 14.
-That the Planning Board Chairman is authorized by the Planning Board to sign the Findings of Fact on behalf of the entire Board; - 15.
-That the subdivision plans shall not be released for recording at the Cumberland County Registry of Deeds until the required performance guarantee has been posted meeting the approval of Town Staff; and the subdivision plan is required to be recorded within one year of original approval or the approval becomes null and void; and - 16.
-That these conditions of approval must be added to the plan and the plan shall be recorded at the Cumberland County Registry of Deeds within one (1) year of the date of written notice of approval by the Planning Board, and a dated copy of the recorded plan shall be returned to the Town Planner prior to the pre-construction meeting. - 17.
+- 4. That the applicant shall provide property line information and site information in auto-CAD format to the Town Planner prior to the pre-construction meeting. - 5.
+That the underground electric lines shall be inspected by the Code Enforcement Office prior to backfill. - 6.
+All waivers and variances shall be listed on the plan prior to recording. - 7.
+That the new street names shall be approved by the Town Planner, Police and Fire Chiefs. - 8.
+The map and lot numbers shall be listed in the bottom right corner of all pages of the plan set. - 9.
+Recreational and Middle School Impact fees shall be paid prior to receiving a building permit. - 10.
+All other additional impact or growth permit fees shall be paid prior to receiving a building permit. - 11.
+That the Robie Street Subdivision Homeowners' Association is responsible for maintenance and compliance of the stormwater infrastructure meeting the requirements of the Town of Gorham Stormwater Ordinance, Chapter 2 Post-Construction Stormwater Management. - 12.
+That prior to the commencement of construction, the applicant, applicant's engineer and earthwork contractor shall have a pre-construction meeting with the Town's Engineer, Town Planner, Code Enforcement Officer, Public Works Director and Fire Chief. - 13.
+That all site construction shall be carried out in conformance with the Maine Erosion and Sediment Control Best Management Practices, Maine Department of Environmental Protection, latest edition and in accordance with the erosion and sedimentation control information contained in the application. - 14.
+That the Planning Board Chairman is authorized by the Planning Board to sign the Findings of Fact on behalf of the entire Board. - 15.
+That the subdivision plans shall not be released for recording at the Cumberland County Registry of Deeds until the required performance guarantee has been posted meeting the approval of Town Staff. - 16.
+That these conditions of approval must be added to the plan and the plan shall be recorded at the Cumberland County Registry of Deeds within one (1) year of the date of written notice of approval by the Planning Board or the plan becomes null and void, and a dated copy of the recorded plan shall be returned to the Town Planner prior to the pre-construction meeting. - 17.
 If a plan has received phased approval, the first phase shall be recorded within one (1) year of the original approval and subsequent phases shall be recorded within five (5) years of the original approval.
-If a phased plan is not recorded within those time periods, the phases that have not been recorded shall become null and void. - 18.
-A Growth Permit is required for each dwelling unit in a residential subdivision.
+If a phased plan is not recorded within those time periods, the phases that have not been recorded shall become null and void.